-PILLAR 6: COV ERNANCE AND FINANCE FOCUS AREA Overarching Implementing cost containment measures that prioritise expenditure on core service delivery Goal for this programmes and less on non-core items, whilst ensuring the stabilisation of governance in the province both at a political and administrative levels Outcomes Highly effective government institutions Fiscal Consolidation which entails the implementation of cost containment measures and prioritisation of expenditure on core service delivery programmes.
+PILLAR 6: GO VERNANCE AND FINANCE FOCUS AREA Overarching Implementing cost containment measures that prioritise expenditure on core service delivery Goal for this programmes and less on non-core items, whilst ensuring the stabilisation of governance in the Pillar province, both at a political and administrative levels Outcomes Highly effective government institutions Fiscal Consolidation which entails the implementation of cost containment measures and prioritisation of expenditure on core service delivery programmes.
 Supply Chain Management Reforms which entail support to SMMEs through preferential procurement and payment of suppliers within 30 days.
-Infrastructure Support which enhances infrastructure planning and delivery; and Provincial and Municipal Governance and Accountability to improve financial management, audi outcomes and delivery of services in the Province.
+Infrastructure Support which enhances infrastructure planning and delivery; and Provincial and Municipal Governance and Accountability to improve financial management, audit outcomes and delivery of services in the Province.
 Prudent use of resources and fiscal consolidation that can be implemented through the following interventions: Controlling expenditure on non-core items, whilst protecting non-negotiable and key service delivery items.
-Reprioritisation of budgets, enforcing budget cuts and expenditure ceilings; o Controlling personne budgets and expenditure.
-Rationalising and streamlining Public Entities; and Provincial Own Revenue Enhancement. o Strengthening financial governance and oversight both at provincial and local government level SCM reforms - that entail support to SMMEs and proportion of youth, women, people with disabilities military veterans and SMMEs supported through preferential procurements.
-Payment of suppliers within 30 days and continuing to support suppliers to register on the Central Supplier Database including endeavours to achieve value for money. · Infrastructure Support - to ensure that infrastructure planning, delivery, operation and maintenance is improved, whilst also ensuring that infrastructure investments help to unlock economic potential through: infrastructure budgeting and financing. procurement and contract management. localisation of benefits; and Infrastructure investment responds to spatial aspects of future infrastructure demand.
-Provincial and Municipal Governance and Accountability - through the implementation of the Financia Management Accountability Framework to promote good governance and accountability.
-To improve audit outcomes in the province, concerted effort will be put on the implementation and monitoring of the Provincial Audit Intervention Plan Targets Number of government institutions meeting their performance targets 5000 100% Percentage reduction on financial information audit findings by 2025 Achievement of asset management maturity level 3 by 2023 Achievement of asset management maturity level 3 by 2023 Achievement of infrastructure procurement maturity level 3 by 2023
+Reprioritisation of budgets, enforcing budget cuts and expenditure ceilings; o Controlling personnel budgets and expenditure.
+Rationalising and streamlining Public Entities; and Provincial Own Revenue Enhancement. o Strengthening financial governance and oversig both at provincial and local government level SCM reforms - that entail support to SMMEs and proportion of youth, women, people with disabilities, military veterans and SMMEs supported through preferential procurements.
+Payment of suppliers within 30 days and continuing to support suppliers to register on the Central Supplier Database including endeavours to achieve value for money.
+Infrastructure Support - to ensure that infrastructure planning, delivery, operation and maintenance is improved, whilst also ensuring that infrastructure investments help to unlock economic potential through: infrastructure budgeting and financing. procurement and contract management. localisation of benefits; and Infrastructure investment responds to spatial aspects of future infrastructure demand. minastructure investment responds to spatial aspects of future infrastructure definant.

-% provincial risk profile mitigation measures implemented by departments Number of funded annual budgets adopted by government institutions % expenditure of Municipal Infrastructure Conditional Grants % Percentage reduction of irregular expenditure % Percentage reduction of fruitless and wasteful expenditure Senqu Implementation of cost cutting measures alignment Clean audit annual plan Ensuring that MIG is spent Increasing usage of grant funding Implementation of revenue enhancement strategy Review of SCM policy to cater for SMME's
+PILLAR 6: G OVERNANCE AND FINANCE FOCUS AREA Provincial and Municipal Governance and Accountability - through the implementation of the Financial Management Accountability Framework to promote good governance and accountability.
+To improve audit outcomes in the province, concerted effort will be put on the implementation and monitoring of the Provincial Audit Intervention Plan Targets Number of government institutions meeting their performance targets 100% Percentage reduction on financial information audit findings by 2025 Achievement of asset management maturity level 3 by 2023 Achievement of infrastructure procurement maturity level 3 by 2023 Achievement of infrastructure procurement maturity level 3 by 2023 Number of Institutions that achieve unqualified audits (Provincial departments and public entities) % provincial risk profile mitigation measures implemented by departments Number of funded annual budgets adopted by government institutions % expenditure of Municipal Infrastructure Conditional Grants % Percentage reduction of irregular expenditure % Percentage reduction of fruitless and wasteful expenditure Senqu alignment Implementation of cost cutting measures Clean audit annual plan Ensuring that MIG is spent Increasing usage of grant funding Implementation of revenue enhancement strategy Review of SCM policy to cater for SMME's